hldohaga/upfnabp/litlead.md

 Most UPF contains more sodium.
 Some UPF contains less sodium.
 This result suggests that the mix of UPF consumed by this population has no net increase in sodium content.
-If this is true reformulation for low salt would not eliminate the association identified in the main results.
+If this is true, reformulation for low salt would not eliminate the association identified in the main results.
+Public health policy will need to reduce UPF, not simply reformulate.

 ### Keywords

 UPF, Sodium, hypertension, reformulation, Nutrition

-**Abstract** 226 words
+**Abstract** 296 words

-**Dissertation** 9020
+**Dissertation** 9676